 And here you have it – everything there is you need to know about making and using a homemade anal lube!

 So, if you’ve been looking for natural alternatives, you have a massive list to choose from.
+Feel free to check out our lube guide for more options.

 As always, experiment with different things and recipes and see which options work the best for you and your partner!